Best Blockchain Indexers in 2026

 Ponder offers maximum customization at the cost of significant operational overhead.

-Why Real-time blockchain data breaks most indexers
+Why real-time blockchain data breaks many indexers

 As chains increase throughput, indexing becomes harder.

-Common failure points include:
+Common failures include:

 • throttling under load